dazuma/toys/toys/README.md

       end
     end

 Now you should have an additional tool called `new-repo` available.
-Type
+Type:

     toys

-to see a list of the tools available, and you should see both the `greet` tool we started with, and the new `new-repo` tool.
-(You may include any number of tools in your `.toys.rb` file, and you can even break it up into multiple files if it starts getting unwieldly.)
+The help screen lists both the `greet` tool we started with, and the new `new-repo` tool.
 This new tool creates a directory containing a newly created git repo.
-It assumes you have `git` available on your path.
+(It assumes you have `git` available on your path.)
 Try running it:

     toys new-repo foo